Gymnast of the Year Awards

 national squad, travelled to Carnegie Regional centre of Excellence for an intensive

 training camp.
-Wayne and Tom travelled as coaches.
+Wayne travelled as coach.
 This was the current

 squad's first trip to Leeds and was a great